Descon N.F.O.

 • 1/8" launch lug

 FlightI started off by cuttin' the foam ball in half.
-Avast, arrr, me proud beauty!
-Then I pushed t' cardboard engine tube through t' center of t' flat part o' t' foam, matey, until it was flush with t' top.
+Then I pushed t' cardboard engine tube through t' center of t' flat part o' t' foam, until it be flush with t' top.
+Arrr!
 Then I Pushed my finger through and t' un-needed foam popped out t' be thrown away.
-Blimey!
+Ahoy!

 comment Post a Comment